GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

-purchase count that has a maximum value of 1, and purchase value with a minimum of 1 and a maximum of 120, the purchase value would benefit from having "more space" to be scaled up—that is, to be given a larger proportion of the contribution budget. **See if some measurement goals need to be prioritized over others in relation to the impact of noise.**
+purchase count that has a maximum value of 1, and purchase value with a minimum of 1 and a maximum of 120, the purchase value would benefit from having "more space" to be scaled up—that is, to be given a larger proportion of the contribution budget. **You'll see if some measurement goals should be prioritized over others in relation to the impact of noise.**

 ### Decision: Outlier management {: #outlier-management}